adam-barton/adam-barton.github.io/_posts/2019-03-21-javascript_scope.markdown

 * **Block scope** - Variables or functions declared with `const` or `let` inside a block are only available inside that block.
 `var` does not support block scoping.

 When a function is declared inside another function, the inner function has access to both function's variables and data.
 The outer function does not have access to the inner function's scope.
-In other words, scopes cascade from the inside out.
+In other words, scopes cascade from the inside out, but not the outside in.